Rygel-XVI/Rygel-XVI.github.io/_posts/2019-06-15-longest_palindromic_substring.markdown

 For this blog I am going to explain solving the problem using a matrix.

-There are 4 variables to keep track of.
+There are 3 variables to keep track of.
 1. Index at where the palindrome starts (start)
 2. Length of the palindrome (max)
-3. Start index we are considering (i)
-4. Index offset (k)
+3. Index offset (k)
-5. The matrix (matrix)